Pacifica Spindrift Players Executive Board Bylaws

 1. Article I: Name and Organization

-The name of this organization shall be “Pacifica Spindrift Players,” hereinafter called “PSP” or the “Company.”
-The Company is located at 1050 Crespi Drive, Pacifica, California, 94044.
-The Company is a nonprofit organization.
+The name of this organization shall be “Pacifica Spindrift Players,” hereinafter called “PSP” or “the Theatre.”
+The Theatre is located at 1050 Crespi Drive, Pacifica, California, 94044.
+The Theatre is a nonprofit organization.

 2. Article II: Mission and Values